 Unique resources available locally to Akutan, False Pass, King Cove, and Sand Point are feral cattle and introduced bison.
-In 2016, feral cattle populations were known to exist on Akun, Popof, Sanak, Unga, and Wosnesenki Islands, and Bison were available on Popof Island, within close proximity to the analysis communities (Reedy 2016).
-Table 5 describes the household harvest and use of large land mammals in all four communities over each study year by ADF&G. The first three columns describe the percentage of households within a community that 1) used the resource, that 2) attempted to harvest a resource, and the percentage of households that 3) were successful in their harvest.
-The following three columns describe 4) the total number of animals harvested within the community, 5) the total community harvest by estimated pounds, and then 6) the average pounds harvested per person.
+In 2016, feral cattle populations were known to exist on Akun, Popof, Sanak, Unga, and Wosnesenki islands, and bison were available on Popof Island, within close proximity to the analysis communities (Reedy 2016b).
+Table 5 describes the household harvest and use of large land mammals in all four communities over each study year by ADF&G. The first three columns describe the percentage of households within a community that: 1) used the resource, 2) attempted to harvest a resource, and 3) were successful in their harvest.
+The following three columns describe 4) the total number of animals harvested within the community, 5) the total community harvest by estimated pounds, and 6) the average pounds harvested per person.
 While a wide range of animals were harvested or used in each community, feral cattle was the only large land mammal actually harvested by all four.
-King Cove harvested the most feral cattle at approximately 20 lbs. per capita, Akutan harvested about 14 lbs. per capita, False Pass harvested around 6 lbs. per capita, and Sand Point harvested approximately 5 lbs. per capita (Fall, Stanek et al 1996; Fall, Mason et al 1992; Fall, Anderson et al 1992; Fall, Brown et al 2008).
-In 2009, the year the closure of reinstated, Reedy-Maschner and Maschner documented feral cattle harvest of approximately 142 lbs. per person in False Pass, and 26 lbs. per person in Akutan (Reedy-Maschner & Maschner 2012).
+King Cove harvested the most feral cattle at approximately 20 lbs. per capita, Akutan harvested about 14 lbs. per capita, False Pass harvested around 6 lbs. per capita, and Sand Point harvested approximately 5 lbs. per capita (Fall et al. 1996, Fall et al. 1992a, Fall et al. 1992b, Fall et al. 2012).
+In 2009, the year the closure was reinstated, Reedy-Maschner and Maschner (2012) documented feral cattle harvest of approximately 142 lbs. per person in False Pass and 26 lbs. per person in Akutan (Reedy-Maschner and Maschner 2012).